BogRtM/RoR2_Rigs/README.md

 - **Do not change the name of the armature.
 It must match the name of the survivor's armature in-game.**

+- **Please check the attached rig ui.py file for each survivor; some of them may have extra information regarding the rig.**

 ## Rig UI
 When opening the Blend file, execute the attached Rig_UI.py file in the text editor in order to create a rig UI panel in the sidebar.
 This will allow you to easily toggle the visibility of bone collections, control custom properties, and use the FK/IK snapping operations.